martabe/martabe.github.io/_pages/about.md

 This is a web page where I am supposed to share science-related things and attest my web presence as an academic.

-In fact, right now it only serves to share the report of a small Raspberry Pi project.
+In fact, right now it's just a CV... more content will come!
-Might get more content later on.